 - Right-click to copy and then save to your desktop or another safe but accessible folder.

 - Log in to your previous payroll software

 - Export a Full Payment Submission (FPS) with the highest number of employees.
 This needs to be in XML format.
 Note: It's important to ensure you select the most recent FPS with the most amount of employees to ensure that you're able to pick up where you left off with no or limited manual entry

 - Save it somewhere safe, such as your Desktop or My Documents on your computer

 Import your .xml FPS file into Standard Payroll Online

 When you have your FPS file ready, please watch the video below and use the following instructions to import into Standard Payroll.

-- On the next page, select your previous payroll software and select Next
+- On the next page, select your previous payroll software, then select Next.

-- Click on Upload file on the next page and select your exported XML file
+- Select on Upload file on the next page, then select your exported XML file.

 - On the last page, select Next to start the import.
 If we're unable to import your file, you'll see a message explaining what action you need to take.